webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Planning: Scope Statement**
   - agreement between customer and project team about the deliverables and success criteria.
 - **Planning: Scope Statement Components**
-  - mnemonic: CAKE DAC
-  - criteria: standard that must be met to successful.
-  - acceptance: standard for successful deliverable.
-  - key deliverables: critical to success. specific and verifiable(measurable).
-  - exclusions: anything not included in project work.
+  - living document.
+This is the preliminary scope statement as it grows to maturity.
-  -
+  - Functions:
-  - description: overall project goal.
+    - Description: summary project intent and purpose.
+    - Acceptance Criteria: description of successful project.
+    - Deliverables: project boundaries and what team will deliver.
+Specific and verifiable(measurable).
+    - Exclusions: what team will not deliver.
-  - assumptions: believed to be true.
+    - Assumptions: believed to be true.
-  - constraints: restricts progress(weather, laws, budget, time).
+    - Constraints: what has to be worked around and could delay project(weather, laws, budget, time).
 - **Planning: Requirements**
   - description of what makes the project a success.
   - can be part of scope statement or separate document.